petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/collaborating-on-publications.md

 {bdg-secondary}`Liferay 7.4 2023.Q3+/GA92+`

-If you need to share publication changes with people who are not site users, you can enable link sharing for the publication.
+If you must share publication changes with people who are not site users, you can enable link sharing for the publication.

 1. Click *Actions* (![Actions Button](../../../images/icon-actions.png)) for the desired publication, select *Invite Users*, and go to the *Share Link* tab.